 The nature of voicing: the mucosal wave

-of the arytenoid cartilages, but they are held together less tightly
+arytenoid cartilages, but they are held together less tightly than for a

 When air is forced up the trachea from the lungs, at a certain pressure it is able to force its way through the vocal cords, pushing them open (2, 3 and 4).
 As air passes through the glottis, the air pressure in the glottis falls, because when a gas or liquid runs through a constricted passage, its velocity increases (the Venturi tube effect).
 This increase in velocity results in a drop in pressure of that gas or liquid (the Bernouilli principle).
 Because of the drop in pressure, the vocal cords snap together, at the lower edge first, closing again (6-10).
 The cycle then begins again.
 A single cycle of opening and closing takes in the region of 1/100th second: therefore, the cycle repeats at rates in the region of 100 times per second (to be more specific, between about 80-200 cycles per second).
 This rate is too rapid for the human ear to be able to discriminate each individual opening/closing of the vocal cords.
 However, we perceive variations in the overall rate of vibration as changes in the pitch of the voice, "pitch" being the perceptual correlate of acoustic frequency.